 - Four Field Exams based upon four core fields of Political Science;

 - Thesis Option: additional coursework in the areas of the student’s particular interest (12 credits minimum, up to 6 of which may be taken outside the Department with advisor approval) and a thesis, including an oral defense; a maximum of 6 thesis credits may be taken;

-- Comprehensive Study (Non-Thesis) Option: additional coursework based upon a Curriculum Plan appropriate for the student’s educational objectives approved by the student’s major advisor (24 credits, up to 12 of which may be taken outside the Department with advisor approval), and completion of three research papers (paper format provided by the Department).
+- Comprehensive Study (Non-Thesis) Option: additional coursework based upon a Curriculum Plan appropriate for the student’s educational objectives approved by the student’s major advisor (24 credits, up to 12 of which may be taken outside the Department with advisor approval), and completion of three research papers with tenure-track political science faculty (paper format provided by the Department).

 Note: Students should consult with the MA advisor regarding appropriate foreign language/statistics preparation relevant to their career goals.

 - Academic Planner/Course Search

 The Core Seminars comprise a required series of courses covering an introductory survey of professional literature and selected research projects in comparative government (PSCI 520), international relations (PSCI 530), American government.
 (PSCI 540) and political theory (PSCI 550).
 For those students considering the M.A. as a terminal degree, the core seminars will be an ample review of the field; for those students continuing on to doctoral work, the core seminars will serve as a springboard to further studies.